EU Comprehensive Approach

 The EU is engaged in Somalia through a wide range of assistance measures that include development programmes, active diplomacy, EU staffed missions and operations in support of rule of law and security, and humanitarian assistance.
 Priority is given to promoting a peaceful environment in which human rights are respected and democratic institutions can develop.
 Providing basic social services and creating an environment for sustainable and equitable economic growth will improve the lives of the poorest and the most vulnerable groups.

-EUCAP Nestor is an EU civilian mission, with some military expertise, under the Common Security and Defence Policy (CSDP).
-EUCAP NESTOR is an unarmed capacity building mission with no executive powers.
-The objective of EUCAP NESTOR is to assist the development in the continued enhancement of their maritime security including counter-piracy, and maritime governance.
+EUCAP Somalia is an EU civilian mission, with some military expertise, under the Common Security and Defence Policy (CSDP).
+EUCAP Somalia is an unarmed capacity building mission with no executive powers.
+The objective of EUCAP Somalia is to assist the development in the continued enhancement of their maritime security including counter-piracy, and maritime governance.
 To this end it will carry out activities to reinforce coast guard functions, support the rule of law and the judiciary and, in Somalia, assist in the development of a coastal police.

 EU Training Mission Somalia